11 Steps to Prescribing and Using ADHD Medication Effectively

 There is no basis for a medication vacation.
 For children and teens, I recommend that they take the medication very consistently.
 Since medication is completely effective in one hour, adults don’t have to take medication all day every day.
 They can use it for a specific task, if that’s what they want.

-However, it is worth noting that people who have ADHD and don’t take medication have a higher risk of developing a substance abuse problem, being in an injury-producing accident severe enough to go to the hospital, being in an unplanned pregnancy, or being involved in the juvenile justice system.
+However, it is worth noting that people who have ADHD and don’t take medication have a higher risk of developing a substance abuse problem, being in an injury-producing accident severe enough to go to the hospital, having an unplanned child, or being involved in the juvenile justice system.
 On medication, the risks are the same as they are for the general population.

 Fifteen percent of people do not respond to or tolerate the two standard molecules of methylphenidate and amphetamine.
 The second-line medications are Clonidine and Guanfacine.
 They work for about one in three people.
 They have a very robust effect size of about 1.3.